nus-cs3281/2018/students/rachaelSim/rachaelSim-Resume.md

 * Swift
   * Developed an iPad application, Bubble Mania, a bubble shooter game with an interactive level designer and a supporting physics engine to simulate realistic collisions
 * UIX(Usability)
-* Blockchain
+* Artificial Intelligence

-Proficient in Java, Python, Ruby on Rails, AngularJS, SQL
+Proficient in Java, Python, AngularJS, SQL

 ### Courses Taken